2024 Philadelphia Eagles season: NFC Wild Card Playoffs: vs. (7) Green Bay Packers

 The Eagles defeated the Green Bay Packers by a 22–10 margin.
 Philadelphia and Green Bay had previously played each other in Week 1, a 34–29 Eagles victory in Brazil.
 The Packers had finished the 2024 regular season with an 11–6 record, the best ever by an NFC #7 seed.
-Eagles starting quarterback Jalen Hurts was cleared from concussion protocol after having missed most of Week 16 and all of Week 17-18, returning to start the playoff run while also continuing to nurse a broken finger on his non-throwing hand, while Packers quarterback Jordan Love was looking to repeat his success from the 2023-24 NFL playoffs.
+Eagles starting quarterback Jalen Hurts was cleared from concussion protocol after having missed most of Week 16 and all of Week 17-18, returning to start the playoff run while also continuing to nurse a broken finger on his non-throwing hand, while Packers quarterback Jordan Love was looking to repeat his success from the 2023–24 NFL playoffs.

-A hit by Oren Burks on the opening kickoff dislodged the football and led to a Philadelphia recovery at Green Bay 28-yard line.
+On the opening kickoff, Eagles linebacker Oren Burks forced a fumble from Packers cornerback Keisean Nixon with linebacker Jeremiah Trotter recovering the ball on the Green Bay 28-yard line.
 Hurts found Jahan Dotson for a touchdown reception three plays later to open the scoring.
 Later in the quarter, the Eagles added a Jake Elliott field goal to complete an 11-play drive and extend the lead to 10–0.
 Interceptions by Darius Slay and Zack Baun helped hold Green Bay scoreless through the second quarter.
 The Packers cut the lead to 10–3 with a field goal in the third quarter, but the Eagles quickly responded with a 5-play drive featuring a 28-yard reception by DeVonta Smith and a 24-yard touchdown reception by tight end Dallas Goedert, in which he stiff-armed Packer corner Carrington Valentine multiple times on his way to the end zone.
 The play put Philadelphia ahead 16–3, but on Green Bay's ensuing possession, running back Josh Jacobs broke through for a 32-yard run, then scored from a yard out on the next play to make it 16–10 early in the fourth quarter.